WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 background work.

 Note that:
- 1. This is separate from the `fetchpriority` option, which only controls network priority.
+ 1. This is separate from the [`priority`](https://fetch.spec.whatwg.org/#request-priority) option, which only controls network priority.
  2. This proposal could be extended, for convenience, to include a `taskpriority` fetch option, similar to `<script async>` below.

 #### `<script async>`

 Async scripts are executed independently when ready, but the UA doesn't know the importance relative to other queued work (e.g. other async scripts, tasks and continuations, etc.).
-Like `fetch()`, the tag supports a `fetchpriority` attribute for network prioritization, but doesn't have a way to specify the execution priority.
+Similar to `fetch()`, the tag supports a [`fetchpriority`](https://html.spec.whatwg.org/#attr-link-fetchpriority) attribute for network prioritization, but doesn't have a way to specify the execution priority.
 We propose adding a `taskpriority` attribute (a [task priority](#task-priorities)) for this purpose.

 **Example: The `taskpriority` `<script>` attribute.**
 ```html